IngeborgArdoe/training/analytics_and_insights_Academy/analysis_part1.md

 ### Total number of tasks

-1. In the Discovery-panel click **Analysis** and create a new analysis.
-Remember to save.

-2. In the analysis edit mode, create a new tile by clicking the red circular plus button on the bottom right.
+1. Enter the "Insights and Analytics"-app from your landing page, head to "Dashboards" and add a new dashboard using the pre-existing data mart.

+2. All visualization options are presented in the Tile list, double-click "Measure".

 3. Scale the tile to match the solution environment and give the tile a header.
 The header can be configured in **Format**.
 Click on Header -> Title.

-4. Choose visualization **Measure**.
+4. Customize **Measure**.

     a.
 In Data - Value - choose a data source and aggregation.
 A value can be a count of objects in a data source, a field (or function) of an object in a data source, an aggregated numeric property of a set of objects, or the result of a formula.
 In this case we want to count the number of objects in the data source Tasks.

     b.
-In Format - Body - change font size and colour.
+In Format - Body - change font size

 5. Save and preview.

 ### Number of tasks per month

-1. Create a new tile.
-Scale tile and give it a header.

-2. Choose visualization **Lines**.
+1. Choose a **Lines**-tile next.

     a.
 In Data - Horizontal category - choose a data source.
 A category is a data source binding, and defines how the data is displayed.
 A visualization can contain one or more categories.
 In this case we want to show the months as the horizontal category.